hero9968/voxlets/README.md

 ## Downloading the dataset

-The dataset can be downloaded from:
+The tabletop dataset can be downloaded from:

 https://dl.dropboxusercontent.com/u/495646/voxlets_dataset.zip

 This is a 395MB zip file.
 You will have to change some of the paths in the code to the location you have extracted the dataset to.

-## Getting started with the dataset
+## Getting started with the tabletop, dataset

 An example iPython notebook file loading a ground truth TSDF grid and plotting on the same axes as a depth image is given in `src/examples/Voxel_data_io_example.ipynb`